 Often compared to and grouped with horse flies, deer flies are smaller than their similarly named counterparts.
 Adults are typically brownish, yellowish, black, or a combination of those colors and measure between six and 10 millimeters in length.
 Like all true flies, deer flies possess a single pair of wings.
 The wings of an adult deer fly feature distinctive dark patches that help distinguish the biting insect from other species of flies.
 Large and colored with green or gold patterns, the eyes of deer flies meet contiguously at the top of the head on males but remain clearly separated on females.

-Deer flies generally reside in and around ideal breeding sites such as the marshes, ponds, swamps, damp woodlands, and other wetland areas common throughout New England.
+Deer flies generally reside in and around ideal breeding sites such as the marshes, ponds, swamps, damp woodlands, and other wetland areas.
 Deer flies require aquatic environments during larval stages of their life cycle.
 Active primarily from May to September, adult deer flies typically emerge to search for host animals and feed during the daylight hours of the warmest part of the day.
 Noticeably less active on cloudy or overcast days, the deer fly shows an attraction to shiny surfaces as well as dark, moving objects.

 What does a deer fly eat?